mecotrade/kidtracker/README.md

 it can work with Q50, Q60, Q80, Q90, Q100, Q360, Q523, Q730, Q750, Q8, GW100, GW100S, GW200,
 GW200S, GW300, GW300S, GW400S, GW400X, GW500S, GW600S, GW700, GW800, GW900, GW900S, GW1000,
 GW1000S, EW100, EW100S, EW200, K911, W8, W9, W10, Y3, G36 SAFE KEEPER, DS18, T58, T100, I8,
-G10, G100, D99, D100, D100S, and many others .
+G10, G100, D99, D100, D100S, and many others.
 Roughly speaking, it does the same as
 such applications as [SeTracker](https://setracker.org/), [FindMyKids](https://findmykids.org/),
 and so on.
 The main difference is that all personal data, like contacts, positions, communication history, and so on, becomes truly private, since it is stored on hardware